- A review of the classical linear regression model

 - Mid-term test

-- Final examThe duration of the final exam is two academic hours.
+- Final examThe duration of the final exam is two academic hours (80 mins).
 The examination is conducted in writing using synchronous proctoring.
-The exam is conducted on the online HSE Moodle platform (https://hse.student.examus.net).
+The exam is conducted on the online HSE Moodle platform (https://hse.student.examus.net ).
 You must connect to the exam 15 minutes before the start.
 On the Examus platform, system testing is available.
-Student's computer must meet the requirements: (https://elearning.hse.ru/data/2020/05/07/1544135594/Технические%20требования%20к%20ПК%20студента.pdf) To participate in the exam, the student must: go to the proctoring platform in advance, conduct a system test, turn on the camera and microphone, and verify identity.
-During the exam, students are prohibited from: communicating (on social networks, with people in the room), writing off.
-During the exam, students are allowed to: use A4 sheets.
+Student's computer must meet the requirements: (https://elearning.hse.ru/data/2020/05/07/1544135594/Технические%20требования%20к%20ПК%20студента.pdf ) To participate in the exam, the student must: go to the proctoring platform in advance, conduct a system test, turn on the camera and microphone, and verify identity.
+During the exam, students are prohibited from: communicating (on social networks, with people in the room, etc.), writing off, using textbooks and lecture notes (this is a closed books closed notes exam, as indicated in the syllabus).
+During the exam, students are allowed to: use A4 sheets, pen/pencils, erasers.
 The completed task must be photographed or scanned and downloaded to the Moodle system.
-Click the Finish Exam button to successfully save your answer.
+Click the Finish Exam button to save your answer.
 A short-term communication disruption during the exam is considered interruption of communication up to 10 minutes.
 A long-term communication disorder during an exam is considered to be a communication interruption of 10 minutes or more.
 In case of a long-term communication disruption, the student cannot continue to participate in the exam.
-The transfer procedure is similar to the surrender procedure.
+Once the file is transferred via the system, your exam is considered submmitted.

 - Interim assessment (3 module)0.5 * Final exam + 0.3 * Four home assignments + 0.2 * Mid-term test